-Notwithstanding the first paragraph in this section, if a victim of a crime set forth in the above paragraph is under the age of 16 at the time the crime is committed, the period of limitation for prosecution shall not commence until the victim has reached the age of 16 or the violation is reported to a law enforcement agency, whichever occurs earlier.

-I. Healthcare practitioners of each county shall keep annual statistics and report to the Department of Health within 30 days the number of suspected or confirmed cases of female genital mutilation.
-The Department of Health shall compile an annual report of the incidents reported, which will be published with no personal identifying information.
+- I. If a victim of female genital mutilation is under the age of 18 at the time the crime is committed, the period of limitation for prosecution shall not commence until the victim has reached the age of 18 or the violation is reported to a law enforcement agency, whichever occurs earlier. - J. Healthcare practitioners of each county shall keep annual statistics and report to the Department of Health cases of female genital mutilation.
+The Department of Health shall thereafter compile an annual report of the incidents reported, which will be published with no personal identifying information.